ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 ### Anti-tampering
 #### Network Restrictions
-Competition PCs are to have no internet access aside from what is minimally required to log in to Steam and CS:GO and run the game.
+Competition PCs are to have no internet access aside from what is minimally required to log in to Steam and CS and run the game.

 - Block access to everything and allow only UDP traffic to AS32590 blocks (http://bgp.he.net/AS32590#_prefixes) to avoid any content hosted on 3rd party sites from getting onto the tournament machines.
 Blocking all non-UDP traffic, primarily TCP access, even to our AS32590 blocks is also required, because our IP ranges still deliver game content, and malicious participants can have game content masquerading as different appid on Steam Greenlight, Early Access, or the Workshop.